The Nomination Process:

 The application period opens on April 15th of each year for candidates who are high school juniors and will be seniors the following year.

 What is the deadline for submitting a nomination file?

-Complete nomination packages must be received by the Gainesville Office by the deadline.
+Complete nomination packages must be received by the Gainesville Office by 5:00 PM Eastern Standard Time on Friday, October 23, 2020.
 No packages received after this deadline will be considered for the current nomination period.

 What must be included in the nomination package?

 A complete nomination package must include the following:

 - A current color photograph (head and shoulders) of the applicant in Business attire (5 x 7 inches)

 - Completed application form